 Hollywood is a great place to go for a mix of food.
 Our favourite place though was Mel’s Drive In.
 It is a great place to go for milkshakes and apple pie, which is pretty much all I wanted since we landed in the US.

-Day 10 Big Bear Lake
+2 week West Coast USA itinerary Day 10 Big Bear Lake

-If you are wanting a break from the hustle and bustle of cities, and want to be at one with nature we recommend a trip to Big Bear Lake.
+This is the part of our 2 week West Coast USA itinerary that is perfect if you want to relax.
+So if you are wanting a break from the hustle and bustle of cities, and want to be at one with nature we recommend a trip to Big Bear Lake.
 It’s better to rent a car in order to get there, and if you are looking for tips you can checkout this post.

 Things to do in Big Bear Lake